OxDeadmeat/blktrace_merge/README.md

 <code>blktrace_merge</code> takes as input a &lt;devicename>.blktrace.txt event stream file from the utility blkparse and attempts to merge the individual events into a single io context.
 It performs the tedious math between the initial io showing up within the event stream (A|Q events) and other key events like 'D'ispatch to driver and 'C'ompletion of the io.
 It outputs those values in a single line for the set of merged events associated with a single io.</br>

-*note: this program was previously named blktrace_parse, which was a bit of a misnomer as it didn't actually parse anything, but rather merges related individual blktrace events together.**
+*note: this program was previously named blktrace_parse, which was a bit of a misnomer as it didn't actually parse anything, but rather merges related individual blktrace events together.
+It was originally written while employed by Red Hat within the  storage support group.
+It was available on my People page there before I retired in May 2024.
+I continue to play with the code and tweak it on an as bored basis -- hey some ppl do puzzles I do code.
+I wrote it originally because I was tired of "doing the math" between events.*

 <code>
 FILE: nvme0n1.blktrace.txt